rubymonsters/ruby-for-beginners/source/exercises/12-mailbox_html.md

 </html>
 ```

 Does that look scary?
 A little bit, maybe.
-At the very least it's probably fair
+It's probably fair
 to say that manually writing HTML isn't very popular amonst most programmers.
 Therefore there are quite a few tools that make our lives easier.
 And your task
 is to write such a tool.

-Also, this exercise should actually be easier for you to complete.
-You already
+Also, this exercise should actually be easier for you to complete than the
-have a bunch of practice in iterating over emails, and working with arrays and
+previous one.
+You already have a bunch of practice in iterating over emails,
-strings.
-And this time, you don't need to deal with the maximum length of
+and working with arrays and strings.
+And this time, you don't need to deal with
-strings per column.
-You can just interpolate things together.
+the maximum length of strings per column.
+You can just interpolate things
+together.